 Buying a home is one of the biggest financial commitments most of us will ever make.
 For many buyers, especially first-time buyers, a mortgage is necessary to get a home.
 But if a buyer can’t come up with a down payment of at least 20% of the purchase price, they will likely need to buy mortgage insurance.

-In Canada, mortgage insurance is often required for high-ratio mortgages, which are mortgages where the buyer’s down payment is less than 20%.
+In Canada, government-backed loan protection is often required for high-ratio mortgages, which are mortgages where the buyer’s down payment is less than 20%.

 Related Article: What Is an Insurance Premium?